 Progression: To meet graduation requirements for this program, students must successfully complete the specified courses listed below with a "C" average (GPA of 2.00) or better.
-A grade of "C" or higher is required in each RGT course to progress in the program.
+A grade of "C" or higher is required in each RGT course to progress in the program: RGT grade scale A = 92-100 B = 85-91 C = 80-84 D = 75-79 (does not progress) F = below 74 (dos not progress).
 All RGT coursework must be taken sequentially.
 In addition, students must establish clinical proficiency each semester.